 Finding Your New Best Friend: Where to Adopt a Dog

 Congratulations!
-You’re about to embark on one of life’s most rewarding journeys: adopting a dog.
-If you want to rescue a pup, but you’re not sure where to start, we’ve rounded up some of the best organizations and outlets to help find your fur-ever friend.
+You're about to embark on one of life's most rewarding journeys: becoming a dog parent.
+If you know you want to rescue, but you don't know where to adopt a dog, we've rounded up some of the best organizations and outlets to help find your fur-ever friend.

 Online Resources for Adoption

 American Society for the Prevention of Cruelty to Animals (ASPCA)

 The ASPCA, was founded in 1866 and is one of the largest humane societies in the world.
 They provide resources for prospective owners, including shelter databases and adoption tips for rescues.
 They work to get animals off the streets and into forever homes, helping facilitate thousands of adoptions in America every year.

 Petfinder's mission is to educate the public on the benefits of adoption and increase that number by utilizing technology in the adoption process.
 Their directory includes "nearly 11,000 animal shelters and adoption organizations across the U.S., Canada, and Mexico."
 Petfinder is updated daily with available animals, so check out their database every so often to find your new BFF.

 North America's largest non-profit adoption site, Adopt-a-Pet.com connects animals with their forever homes.
 They help over 17,000 animal rescue groups advertise their dogs to prospective adopters.
 They also assist with rehoming animals to ensure they go to a loving family.